Nickprovs/Exodus.Prototype/README.md

 This system demonstrates a technique in which a plane of objects can be synced across various devices.
 Several Client-Types including desktop, mobile, and VR (Unity) can establish a connection over SignalR to a web-server.

+The Unity client is in a [seperate project](https://github.com/Nickprovs/Exodus.Prototype.UnityClient).

 [![Product Name Screen Shot][product-screenshot]](/_meta/sample.jpg)

 ### Built With